OrangoMango/IntegratedSocketChat/README.md

 # SocketChatRoom
-Java socket chat room with tcp connection
+Java socket chat room with TCP connection.
+Package: `com.orangomango.socket`

 # How to use
 ## Quick setup